Tapered Annual Allowance

 You earn £30,000 per year and therefore have an annual allowance of £30,000.

-After receiving a sum of money from family, you decide to make additional pension contributions in this tax year.
-Your total pension contributions for the tax year are already £8,000 and you wish to contribute an additional £50,000.
+After receiving money from your family, you decide to make additional pension contributions this tax year.
+Your total pension contributions for the tax year are already £8,000, and you wish to contribute an additional £50,000.
 This would take your total contributions over your annual allowance.

-However, you decide to check the previous 3 tax years to see if you have any unused allowance.
+However, you decide to check the previous three tax years to see if you have any unused allowance.

-Starting with the earliest year, so 3 tax years ago, you are able to use up these unused allowances and could therefore contribute £65,000 in addition to your remaining £22,000 annual allowance in the current tax year.
+Starting with the earliest year, so three tax years ago, you can use up these unused allowances and could therefore contribute £65,000 in addition to your remaining £22,000 annual allowance in the current tax year.

 What is the Tapered Annual Allowance?

 For high earners, the Annual Allowance is tapered to below £40,000.
-This is not straightforward to calculate as it is based on your adjusted income.
-For information on working out your adjusted income, please see this useful Government webpage, or get in touch with us.
+Calculating this is not straightforward as it is based on adjusted income.
+For information about pensions advice, or working out your adjusted income, please see this useful Government webpage or get in touch with us.

 When does the Tapered Annual Allowance apply?

-For example – someone with an adjusted income of £300,000 would have an annual allowance of £10,000.
-And someone with an adjusted income of £400,000 would have an annual allowance of £4,000 as this is the minimum that it can be tapered to.
+For example, someone with an adjusted income of £300,000 would have an annual allowance of £10,000.
+Someone with an adjusted income of £400,000 would have an annual allowance of £4,000, as this is the minimum that it can be tapered to.

 What is threshold income?

-This can also be known as net income, threshold income looks at all your taxable income minus certain deductions.
-As a reminder, for the tapered annual allowance to apply, threshold income will need to be above £200,000.
+This can also be known as net income.
+Threshold income looks at all your taxable income minus certain deductions.
+As a reminder, threshold income must be above £200,000 for the tapered annual allowance to apply.

 The various aspects used to calculate your threshold income are: